Ciconia

 Ciconia (/sɪˈkoʊ.ni.ə/ sih-KOH-nee-uh; [kiˈkoː.ni.a]) is a genus of birds in the stork family.
 Six of the seven living species occur in the Old World, but the maguari stork has a South American range.
 In addition, fossils suggest that Ciconia storks were somewhat more common in the tropical Americas in prehistoric times.

 The genus was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the white stork (Ciconia ciconia) as the type species.
 The genus name is the Latin word for "stork", and was originally recorded in the works of Horace and Ovid.

 The Abdim's stork is the smallest of the family, but other species in the genus are generally medium-sized storks, with long legs and a long thick bill.
 The members of this genus are more variable in plumage than other stork genera, but all species are black (at least to the wings) and white (at least underparts or neck).
 Juveniles are a duller, browner version of the adult.

 Depending on species, breeding can be in solitary pairs or colonies.
 Pairs usually stay together for life.
 They typically build large stick nests in trees, although the Abdim's stork sometimes will nest on cliffs, the maguari stork will nest on the ground and at least three species will construct their nests on human habitations.
 One of these, the white stork, is probably the best known of all storks, with a wealth of legend and folklore associated with this familiar summer visitor to Europe.

 These storks feed on frogs, insects, fish, crustaceans, small birds, lizards and rodents.
 They fly with the neck outstretched, like most other storks, but unlike herons which retract their neck in flight.

 The migratory species like the white stork and the black stork soar on broad wings and rely on thermals of hot air for sustained long distance flight.
-Since thermals only form over land, these storks, like large raptors, must cross the Mediterranean at the narrowest points, and many of these birds can be seen going through the Straits of Gibraltar and the Bosphorus on migration.
+Since thermals only form over land, these storks, like large raptors, must cross the Mediterranean Sea at the narrowest points, and many of these birds can be seen going through the Straits of Gibraltar and the Bosphorus on migration.